Giraut de Bornelh

 Giraut de Bornelh ([ɡiˈɾawd de βuɾˈneʎ]; c.
 1138 – 1215), whose first name is also spelled Guiraut and whose toponym is de Borneil or de Borneyll, was a troubadour connected to the castle of the viscount of Limoges.
 He is credited with the formalisation, if not the invention, of the "light" style, or trobar leu.

-Biography

 Giraut was born to a lower-class family in the Limousin, probably in Bourney, near Excideuil in modern-day France.

-Guiraut might have accompanied Richard I of England and Aimar V of Limoges on the Third Crusade and stayed a while with the "good prince of Antioch", Bohemond III.
-He certainly made a pilgrimage to the Holy Land, but perhaps before the Crusade.
+Giraut's poems were first published in various collections, including Millot's Histoire litteraire des troubadours (Paris, 1774) and Raynouard's Choix des poésies originales des troubadours (Paris, 1816).
+Several of his poems were publosher in Alan R. Press' Anthology of Troubadour Lyric Poetry (1971).
+An English edition by Ruth V. Sharma has been published in 1989.

+One of the most popular troubadours of his day, Giraut's reputation endured throughout the 13th century, when he was known as the Master of the Troubadours.
+Dante placed him in Paradise as a poeta rectitudinis, but implied that he thought Arnaut Daniel a better poet.
+Petrarch called him "master of the troubadours".
+Though rebarbative to modern taste when they adopt the high moral tone that recommended them to Dante, Giraut's songs are not devoid of lyricism or humour.